CompuCell3D/CompuCell3DDevelopersManual/docs/simulator.rst

         };
     };

-4. ``Simulator`` has adictionary of every concentration field used in the simulation
+4. ``Simulator`` has  dictionary of every concentration field used in the simulation

 .. code-block:: cpp